Bettye Washington Greene: Dow Chemical

 In 1965, Greene joined the Dow Chemical Company's E. C. Britton Research Laboratory in Midland, Michigan.
 She was the first African-American woman to join the company in a professional position.
-Dr. Greene served as a Consultant on Polymers issues in the Saran Research Laboratory and the Styrene Butadiene (SB) Latex group often utilized her expertise and knowledge.
+Greene served as a Consultant on Polymers issues in the Saran Research Laboratory and the Styrene Butadiene (SB) Latex group often utilized her expertise and knowledge.
 At Dow, she researched colloid and latex chemistry, including interactions between latex and paper.

-In 1970, Dr. Greene was promoted to senior research chemist at Dow Chemical.
+In 1970, Greene was promoted to senior research chemist at Dow Chemical.
 In 1973, she joined Dow Chemical's Designed Polymers Research Division, again working with latex, to find polymers that could improve latex.
 She was subsequently promoted to the position of senior research specialist in 1975.
 She continued to work for Dow Chemical until her retirement in 1990.
 She published several papers studying different properties that lend to the redispersement of latex.
 She also published work studying methodologies for determining the surface tension of liquids or solutions.
 She left Dow Chemical in 1990.

-Dr. Greene filed for several patents during her career at Dow Chemical.
+Greene filed for several patents during her career at Dow Chemical.
 In 1985, she was issued a patent entitled "Stable latexes containing phosphorus surface groups" describing a method of preparing a paper coating composition comprising the addition of from about 2 to about 30 percent of a modified latex containing phosphorus surface groups.
 In 1986, she was issued a follow-up patent entitled "Composite sheet prepared with stable latexes containing phosphorus surface groups" also employing emulsion polymerization techniques for preparing modified latex.
-In 1990, Dr. Greene was issued a patent entitled "Latex based adhesive prepared by emulsion polymerization" for the invention of a latex based pressure sensitive adhesive for coating conventional substrates to form an adhesive tape.
+In 1990, Greene was issued a patent entitled "Latex based adhesive prepared by emulsion polymerization" for the invention of a latex based pressure sensitive adhesive for coating conventional substrates to form an adhesive tape.

 After decades of contribution to the science of polymers, she died in Midland on June 16, 1995.